-Codes and rules help keep your music library organized to achieve a balanced variety in your daily playlists.
-General daily playlist codes include artist separation, song rotation, tempo, and music style.
+Codes and rules help keep your music library organized to achieve a balanced variety in your playlists.
+General playlist codes include artist separation, song rotation, tempo, and music style.
 But what about codes and rules for your library itself?
 Below are three simple rules to consistently code your music library.

 Maintain Consistent Category Counts